 Chase Walker, RB, Southeast Bulloch (GA): The 5-8 and 197-pound junior did well, along with Desmond Buchanan from Rock Hill (SC) and Lanard James from Woodland (SC).

-Tyrese Pressey, WR, Colleton County (SC): Despite his age, the 6-2 and 186-pound has plenty of upside, and at times, played with the poise of an experienced upperclassmen.
+Tyrese Pressey, WR, Colleton County (SC): Despite his age, the 6-2 and 186-pound sophomore has upside, and at times, played with the poise of an experienced upperclassmen.

 Davario Brown, WR, Carolina (SC): The 5-11 and 170-pound junior had a motor that did not stop.
 With one gear, his foot was on pedal the whole time.
 He did not take a rep off.